-Trap Name: cpqTapePhyDrvStatusChange

-Trap ID: 5004

-Description:
+"Predictive Failure" status (8) - A SCSI drive installed in the mass storage subsystem has exceeded a threshold value for one of it's predictive indicators.
+When convenient, you should bring down the server and run Compaq Diagnostics to help identify the problem.
+The drive may need to be replaced.

+"Removed while Predictive Failure" status (9) - A SCSI drive installed in the mass storage subsystem has been removed while operating with a status of PREDICTIVE FAILURE.
+If the drive was inadvertently removed, return it to its original position.

+••• B-15

+SCSI Traps continued
-A status change has occurred to a tape drive attached to the SCSI controller.
-The current status is indicated by the included status variable.

-"Degraded" status (3) - This alarm indicates that a reread or rewrite threshold has been exceeded; backup integrity might have been compromised.
-Follow steps listed under "Failed" status.

-"Failed" status (4) - A SCSI tape drive failed.
-For additional details, check the error status of the backup application.
-Follow these steps:

-- 1. Clean the tape drive head and try the backup again (refer to your tape hardware user manual for more details on this procedure). - 2.
-If step #1 fails, replace the tape media with new tape media and try the backup again. - 3.
-If step #2 fails, cycle the power on the tape drive and try the backup again. - 4.
-If the above steps fail, replace the drive.

-"OK" status (2) - A SCSI tape drive has been replaced.
-This alarm indicates that the tape drive is now ready for operation.
+Trap Name: cpqTapePhyDrvStatusChange Trap ID: 5007 (5004) Description: A status change h status is indicated as occurred to a tape drive attached to the SCSI controller.
+The current by the included status variable.
+"Degraded" state exceeded; backup "Failed" status. us (3) - This alarm indicates that a reread or rewrite threshold has been integrity might have been compromised.
+Follow steps listed under "Failed" status (the backup applic 4) - A SCSI tape drive failed.
+For additional details, check the error status of ation.
+Follow these steps: 1.
+Clean the ta pe drive head and try the backup again (refer to your tape ha procedure). rdware user manual for more details on this 2.
+If step #1 fa ils, replace the tape media with new tape media and try the backu ıp again.
+3. If step #2 fa ils, cycle the power on the tape drive and try the backup agair 1.
+4. If the above steps fail, replace the drive.
+"OK" status (2) - drive is now ready A SCSI tape drive has been replaced.
+This alarm indicates that the tape / for operation.
+Trap Name: Trap ID: cpqTape3PhyDrvCleaningRequired 5008 Description: The Insight Agent run.
+This will cau has detected a tape drive that needs to have a cleaning tape inserted and se the tape drive heads to be cleaned.
+Trap Name: cpqTape3PhyDrvCleanTapeReplace Trap ID: 5009 Description: The Insight Agent has detected that an autoloader tape unit has a cleaning tape that has boon fully used an nd therefore needs to be replaced with a new cleaning tape

+System Health Traps

-Table B-3 System Health Traps
+Table A-3 System Health Traps

-Trap Name:cpqHe2CorrectableMemoryErrorTrap ID:6001
+Trap Name:cpqHe3CorrectableMemoryErrorTrap ID:6015 (6001)